Dravida Nadu: Dravida Munnetra Kazhagam

 In 1949, Annadurai and other leaders split up and established Dravida Munnetra Kazhagam.
 Annadurai was initially more radical than Ramasamy in his demand for a separate Dravida Nadu.
 In highlighting the demand for Dravida Nadu, the economics of exploitation by the Hindi-speaking, Aryan, Brahminical North was elaborated upon.
 It was contended that Dravida Nadu had been transformed into a virtual marketplace for north Indian products.
 And, thus, Annadurai explained that to change this situation, a separate Dravida Nadu must be demanded.
 Throughout the 1940s, E.V.Ramasamy spoke along the lines of a trifurcation of India, that is dividing the existing geographical region into Dravida Nadu, Muslim India (Pakistan), and Aryan Land (Hindustan).
 In public meetings that he addressed between March and June 1940, he projected the three-nation doctrine as the only solution which could end the political impasse in the country.

 In 1950, E.V.Ramasamy stated that Dravida Nadu, if it comes into being, will be a friendly and helpful state to India.
 When the political power in Tamil Nadu shifted to the non-Brahmin K. Kamaraj in the 1950s, EVR's DK supported the Congress ministry.
 In the late 1950s and early 1960s, the Dravida Nadu proponents changed their demand for an independent Dravida Nadu to an independent Tamil Nadu, as they did not receive any support from the non-Tamil Dravidian-speaking states.
 Ramasamy changed the banner in his magazine Viduthalai from "Dravida Nadu for Dravidians" to "Tamil Nadu for Tamils".

 The reorganisation of the Indian states along linguistic lines through the States Reorganisation Act of 1956 weakened the separatist movement.
 In June–July 1956, the founder of Kazhagam, E. V. Ramaswamy, declared that he had given up the goal of Dravidistan.

 However, by this time, DMK had taken over from DK as the main bearer of the separatist theme.
 Unlike Khalistan and other separatist movements in Republic of India, DMK never considered violence as a serious option to achieve a separate Dravida Nadu.

+While Periyar's idea of DravidaNadu was vague and ambiguous, C.N.
+Annadurai clearly defined DravidaNadu as the federation of four autonomous self-governing linguistic states (Tamil, Kannada, Telugu, Malayalam) who will also have the freedom to secede in the future as another separate nation if the federation doesn't work.
+Annadurai held that Dravidians were divided by linguistic ethnicities (rightfully so) but united by race, thus belonging to the same stock.

 DMK's slogan of Dravida Nadu found no support in any state of India other than Tamil Nadu.
 The non-Tamil Dravidian speakers perceived the ambitions of the Tamil politicians as hegemonic, ultimately leading to the failure of the Dravida Nadu concept.
 C. Rajagopalachari, the former Chief Minister of Madras State and a Tamil Brahmin, stated that the DMK plea for Dravida Nadu should not be taken seriously.